rtCamp/gutenberg-fields-middleware/docs/checkbox.md

 #### help:

-If this property is added, a help text will be generated using help property as the content.
+Used to add help text below the field.
 * Type: `String`
 * Required: No